Green-Software-Foundation/certification/planning/Reviewer-Guide.md

 ### Submitting Your Review

 - Submit your completed review record to the Program Owner.
+The Program Owner will store it in the GitHub disclosure repo alongside the submission (e.g. `/certifications/2026/GSF-SCI-2026-00042/review-record.md`).
 - **For approvals**: the Program Owner issues the certificate via the badging platform's issuance API (see Section 9) and publishes the disclosure to GitHub.
 - **For revision requests**: the Program Owner sends the feedback email to the applicant with your specific notes.
 - **For rejections**: the Program Owner assigns a second reviewer for independent assessment before the final decision.